thesamtj/printf/README.md

 # Printf
-Our first collaborative project at Holberton School, The printf project is a Low-Level Programming project writen in C language.
+Our first collaborative project at ALX SEP, The printf project is a Low-Level Programming project writen in C language.